Greece: Northern Beach Paradise

 Our Greece rowing tour truly begins.
 After an excellent breakfast, we will walk along the award winning waterfront to the rowing club.
 Our morning row gives us excellent views of the city, including the striking concert hall and the White Tower.
 On the far side is the port, busy with container vessels, naval ships and ferries.
 After loading the trailer, our reward is a lovely lunch followed by a guided walking tour of Thessaloniki.
 We will learn of city’s complex history as we stroll the broad straight avenues of the centre and explore the winding narrow streets of the Ano Poli.
 Dinner on own tonight – we have many suggestions and it might be hard to choose amongst them!

 Off we go in the morning, on our way to Vourvourou.
-Although a relatively short drive, we will break up the journey with a visit to site of Ancient Olynthos.
 A thriving town in its day, it was ultimately destroyed in 348 BC by Phillip II, father of Alexander the Great.
 Nearby Agio Nikolaos is one of the oldest villages in Halkidiki and is still thriving today, best known for traditional houses of the 19th century that represent folk architecture.
 Our afternoon will be filled with a row around sheltered islands and a foray to test the waters of the open sea.
 We will have a training session on launching and landing in surf.
-Then a relaxing dinner and evening, as we absorb the holiday and beach atmosphere.
+Then a relaxing dinner and evening at Armenistis, our glamping resort accommodation, as we absorb the holiday and beach atmosphere.

-Our rowing destination, Armenistis, is 12 km, but we will have options to extend the rowing if conditions permit.
-It is a spectacular coastline, of high cliffs topped by pine trees, punctuated by many sandy beaches.
+Armenistis is a spectacular coastline, of high cliffs topped by pine trees, punctuated by many sandy beaches.
 Some of these beaches have limited or no land access, giving us options for a secluded and tranquil break.
 We might pass swimmers and holiday goers at some of the other beaches.
 Not such a bad thing, since those beaches have handy beach bars, also good for a break.
 The best beach is where we are staying, at Armenistis.
-In the afternoon, you might choose to relax at the resort.
-Perhaps we will hike to the top of Mount Itamos, with its 360 degree views, or perhaps a visit to the Folklore Museum of Parthenonas.
+In the afternoon, you might choose to relax at the beach.
+Perhaps we will hike to the top of Mount Itamos, with its 360-degree views, or perhaps a visit to the Folklore Museum of Parthenonas.

 We continue down the coast, passing a series of beautiful and isolated beaches, locally referred to as “crab holes”.
 The most famous and accessible beach in this area is called Orange Beach.
 Besides its beauty, it is known for the distinctive mermaid and other sculptures that adorn the enclosing rocks.
 Although now damaged, they add a little human made beauty to all the natural splendor.
 Our destination is Sarti (15 km).
 The largest town on the east shore of this peninsula, Sarti blends beach vibe with Greek village.
 We will enjoy a late lunch here and take time to explore town before driving back to Armenistis.